quinnsab/todo-mvc-auth-local/README.md

 ---

+# How to run the App

-# Install all the dependencies or node packages used for development via Terminal
+- After cloning the repo, install all the dependencies or node packages used for development via Terminal using the command `npm install`.

-`npm install`

----

-# Things to add

-- Create a `.env` file and add the following as `key: value`
+- Create a separate .env file to connect and add the following as `key: value`.
-  - PORT: 2121 (can be any port example: 3000)
+  - PORT: 2121 (or any other port example: 3000)
   - DB_STRING: `your database URI`
+    - Note: If Port doesn't work, change the port number to 5000.
+- Make sure the .gitignore file lists .env
+- Then `npm start` and connect to your localhost to see the rendered server.

 ---

- Have fun testing and improving it! 😎
+# How it works
+**Client:**

+**Server:**

+---

+# Optimizations

+---

+# Lessons Learned: